flatrick/dbup_test/docs/tutorials.md

 </ItemGroup>
 ```

 *Note: you can also add a single line for every file you wish to have copied inside this `<ItemGroup>` as separate `<EmbeddedResource>` rows instead of using a wildcard like I do in my example above.
-As this is an example, I chose to try and keep things as easy as possible.*
+As this is an example, I elected to try and keep things as easy as possible.*

 ## Source code